safesoftware/fme-server-iac-templates/Azure/win/terraform/modules/vmss/vmss_engine_sql_server/README.md

 # FME Server Engine VMSS module using Azure SQL Server
-This module creates the virtual machince scale set for the FME Engine of a distributed FME Server deployment using a Azure SQL Server backend database.
+This module creates the virtual machine scale set for the FME Engine of a distributed FME Server deployment using a Azure SQL Server backend database.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements